scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 - Neighbor ISD-AS number
 - Neighbor interface underlay address

-The maximum MTU supported by all intra-AS links MAY also be configured.
+The maximum MTU supported by all intra-AS links may also be configured by the operator.

 ## Propagation of PCBs {#path-prop}